vikasachari109/TTJ-Azure-Repo/Azure Learn Practical.md

 9) Pratical understanding of Azure nerworking.
 - Steps
 - VM will be deployed in a private subnet and we only have private IP and we connect bastion to use VM.
-// Create RG -> Create Vnet -> security azure bastion(used to access) and azure firewall tier basic and new policy -> IP address info default -> Create
+-> Create RG -> Create Vnet -> security azure bastion(used to access) and azure firewall tier basic and new policy -> IP address info default -> Create
-// Create VM -> networking select vnet, subnet = default, public IP = none (you want the VM to be bhind the subnet and private) -> select (Delete NIC when VM is deleted)
+-> Create VM -> networking select vnet, subnet = default, public IP = none (you want the VM to be bhind the subnet and private) -> select (Delete NIC when VM is deleted)
-- go to resource see for the public IP ? its not available.. why ? (hint = ***tion)
-// vm -> connect -> bastion -> deploy bastion (5min) -> Auth Type SSH pvt key from local -> usr name -> pem file upload.
+- go to resource see for the public IP ? its not available.. why ? (hint = bastion) -> vm -> connect -> bastion -> deploy bastion (5min) -> Auth Type SSH pvt key from local -> usr name -> pem file upload.
 - bastion info in the portal and IAM.
 - inside bastion CLI cmd's
+{
-// sudo su -   (changing user to the root user)
+-> sudo su -   (changing user to the root user)
-// sudo apt update
+-> sudo apt update
-// sudo apt upgrade
+-> sudo apt upgrade
-// apt-get install nginx -y
+-> apt-get install nginx -y
-// sudo systemctl start nginx
+-> sudo systemctl start nginx
-// sudo vim /var/www/html/index.html
+-> sudo vim /var/www/html/index.html
+}

+{
 <!DOCTYPE html>
 <html lang="en">
 <head>